Sebasxdd/globomantics-schematic-uploader-v2/README.md

 A modern, secure uploader for Globomantics schematic assets.
 Built for speed, reliability, and developer delight.

+---

+## Pluralsight Demo: GitHub Secret Scanning, Push Protection, and Alert Management

+**In this demo, you'll:**
+- Test GitHub push protection (preventing secrets from being pushed)
+- Trigger and manage secret scanning alerts
+- Practice alert remediation and workflow

+This repository is intentionally designed for hands-on learning with GitHub Advanced Security features.

+---

 ## Features

 - File upload (schematic/diagnostic files)